qq410525209/K4-LevelRanks-SwiftlyS2/README.md

 ## Installation

 1. Install [SwiftlyS2](https://github.com/swiftly-solution/swiftlys2) on your server
-2. Configure your MySQL database in SwiftlyS2's `database.jsonc`
+2. Configure your database connection in SwiftlyS2's `database.jsonc` (MySQL, PostgreSQL, or SQLite)
 3. [Download the latest release](https://github.com/K4ryuu/K4-LevelRanks-SwiftlyS2/releases/latest)
 4. Extract to your server's `swiftlys2/plugins/` directory
 5. Configure the plugin files in `swiftlys2/configs/plugins/k4.levelranks/`
-6. Restart your server
+6. Restart your server - database tables will be created automatically

 <p align="right">(<a href="#readme-top">back to top</a>)</p>